 illnesses, or simply "bad days".
 The quizes will

-be short, typically only four questions long.
-The first three questions will
+be short, typically only two questions long.
+The first question will

 cover material from reading due before class and will be more

 factual (and simplistic) in nature.
-The fourth question will be more
+The second question will be more

 application-oriented, requiring students to apply